-You may need to prove your knowledge of the English language when you apply.
+You must prove your knowledge of the English language when you apply.

 Check the full visa guidance for detailed information.

-You don’t need to prove your knowledge of English if you can show you’re a national of one of the following countries:
+You don’t need to prove your knowledge of English if you’ve recently completed a qualification equivalent to a UK degree in:

 - Antigua and Barbuda